-In the first experiment, we use the synthetic BwRead-RT benchmark and configure it to access a 120KB array every 200 μ s to resemble an application with short burst accesses.
-The average memory bandwidth of this application is equal to 600MB/s (120KB ÷ 200 μ s) and each burst is about 22 μ s in length.
-We set the access regulation bandwidth budget at 1280MB/s and run the application once with 1ms and another time with 200ns regulation period.
-Based on the 2.13GHz clock frequency, these periods are equal to 2.13 × 106 and 426 cycles, respectively.
-Also, Maximum Access Register (i.e. the access budget) is programmed with 20,000 and 4, respectively based on the 64-byte cache line size (see Equation 1).
+In the first experiment, we use a synthetic BwRead benchmark and configure it to access a 120KiB array every 200 μ s to resemble an application with short burst accesses.
+The average bandwidth of this application is equal to 600MB/s (120KiB ÷ 200 μ s) and each burst is about 22 μ s in length.
+We set the cache miss bandwidth budget at 1280MB/s and run the application once with 1ms and another time with 100ns regulation period (window size).
+Based on the 2.13GHz clock frequency, these periods are equal to 2.13 × 106 and 213 cycles, respectively.